Home > Listing of Viewable PTMT Reports > Table of Contents for This Set of Reports

 Under the standards, the county (or counties) in which at least 50 percent of the population resides within urban areas of 10,000 or more population, or that contain at least 5,000 people residing within a single urban area of 10,000 or more population, is identified as a "central county" (counties).
 Additional "outlying counties" are included in the CBSA if they meet specified requirements of commuting to or from the central counties.
 Counties or equivalent entities form the geographic "building blocks" for metropolitan and micropolitan statistical areas throughout the United States and Puerto Rico.

-In this set of reports, while the counts of granted patents associated with a region often reflect the level of inventive activity that occurred within that region, this is not always the case since regional patent counts are based on the residence locations of the first-named inventors at the time of grant which may differ from the locations of their inventive activity, for example, the locations of their employment.
+In this report, while the counts of granted patents associated with a region often reflect the level of inventive activity that occurred within that region, this is not always the case since regional patent counts are based on the residence locations of the first-named inventors at the time of grant which may differ from the locations of their inventive activity, for example, the locations of their employment.

 Copies of each patent are placed (classified) in those subclasses that have been identified as pertinent to the information disclosed in the patent.
 One, and only one, of these subclasses is designated as the PRIMARY classification, and the remainder (if any) are designated as CROSS-REFERENCE classifications.
 Counting patents by PRIMARY classification will ensure that each patent is counted only once.
 However, if a patent teaches more than one concept, e.g., table and chair, only one concept, e.g., table, will be counted .
 Please note that a patent's PRIMARY classification is also referred to as its ORIGINAL classification in U.S. Patent and Trademark Office specific terminology.